 About the experiences:

 Below are just a few of the visuals that I mention in the book.
-Regarding my professional work - these are just some of the projects I worked on throughout my career.
-I wasn’t the only one doing the work, and in all cases the work was done by a group of professionals, Some projects I did the work, others I managed some of the talent, others participated in different capacities.
-To be clear it was all of our talents that brought the piece(s) we were working on alive.
-The purpose is not to take the credit for anything or from anyone but to support the story.
+In the professional work, these are just some of the projects I worked on throughout my career.
+I wasn’t the only one doing the work—in all cases the work was done by a group of professionals.
+In some projects, I did the work; in others, I managed some of the talent; and in others, I participated in different capacities.
+To be clear, it was our combined talents that brought the work alive.
+The purpose here is not to take the credit for anything or from anyone but to support the story.

-The first 20 years: From comps to comic books
+The first 20 years: From Cooper to comic books

 This is a copy of the Alice Cooper poster the legend himself signed.